DirtyCajunRice/mono/README.md

 | latest | Newest stable release from mono (currently 6.10.x) |
 | {semver} | Individual releases as they come |

+## Usage
-## Parameters
+### Parameters
-None.
 This is built the way docker initially intended.
+That means all parameters are things you can set regardless of container.